Let’s get started.

 Which type of editing suits your current needs?

-• The first round of editing, which looks at the work as a whole.
+• Also commonly called structural or substantive editing, this is the first round of editing, which looks at the work as a whole.

 • The editor collaborates closely with the writer to shape the piece into its strongest possible form.

-• Checks for repetition, redundancies, passive voice, tangents, parallelism, proper tense, and consistent POV.
+• This stage of editing checks for repetition, redundancies, passive voice, tangents, parallelism, proper tense, and consistent POV.
+It also examines sentence and paragraph structure, and smooths transitions.

 • Some sentences may be recast to resolve errors and improve flow.

-• Marked up on final page "proofs," either hard copy or PDF.
+• Proofreading is actually the final editorial task, and is marked up on final page "proofs," either hard copy or PDF.

 I'm ready to book!